mxiang04/254project/README.md

 1. [Aniruddh Pramod](https://github.com/atryt0ne)

+Trained Model weights trained on 700 epochs also provided in the repo under the name `700_passphrase.pth`

 ## Introduction

 This repository is an implementation of the paper _[A Practical Deep Learning-Based Acoustic Side Channel Attack on Keyboards](https://arxiv.org/abs/2308.01074)_